Fundamental Concepts on Corporate Governance

 - The Company’s internal audits also apply to subsidiaries.

-- 【6】 Providing employees to assist corporate auditors with their duties as required and securing employees’ independence from directors
+- 6. Providing staff to assist Audit & Supervisory Board members with their duties as required and securing the staff’s independence from directors

-- Corporate auditors may have an employee assigned to help them perform their duties as necessary.
-Such assistants are determined by the Board of Directors with the agreement of the Board of Corporate Auditors, and their independence from directors is secured.
-Further, an employee assisting a corporate auditor reports to that corporate auditor, and prioritizes executing duties to ensure the corporate auditor’s instructions are effective.
+- Audit & Supervisory Board members may have staff assigned to help them perform their duties as necessary.
+Such staff members are determined by the Board of Directors with the agreement of the Audit & Supervisory Board, and their independence from directors is secured.
+Furthermore, a staff member assisting an Audit & Supervisory Board member executes business based on instructions and orders given by that member, and prioritizes executing duties to ensure the Audit & Supervisory Board member’s instructions are effective.

-- 【7】 Group director and employee reporting to corporate auditors, and other matters related to reports to corporate auditors
+- 7. Group director and employee reporting to Audit & Supervisory Board members, and other matters related to reports to Audit & Supervisory Board members

-- The Group’s directors and employees are to promptly report to a corporate auditor or the Board of Corporate Auditors any violations of the law or the Company’s articles of incorporation related to the execution of duties, any matters that may cause material damage to the Group, and any decisions that significantly affect operations or the organization.
-Further, reports are periodically made on subsidiaries’ business performance, financial conditions, and other important information, and any requests from corporate auditors for information pertaining to the execution of duties are to be promptly met.
+- The Group’s directors and employees are to promptly report to an Audit & Supervisory Board member or the Audit & Supervisory Board any violations of the laws and regulations or the Company’s articles of incorporation related to the execution of duties, any misconduct, any matters that may cause material damage to the Group, and any decisions that significantly affect operations or the organization.
+Furthermore, reports are periodically made on subsidiaries’ business performance, financial conditions, and other important information, and any requests from Audit & Supervisory Board members for information pertaining to the execution of duties are to be promptly met.

-- The Company prohibits unfair treatment of Group directors and employees reporting information to corporate auditors due to those reports, and makes that known to Group directors and employees.
+- The Company prohibits unfair treatment of Group directors and employees reporting information to Audit & Supervisory Board members due to those reports, and makes that known to Group directors and employees.

-- 【9】 Ensuring other corporate auditors’ audits are effectively executed
+- 9. Ensuring other Audit & Supervisory Board members’ audits are effectively executed

-- Corporate auditors meet with representative directors to the extent possible to exchange opinions pertaining to business operations, apart from business reports, as well as otherwise foster communication.
+- Audit & Supervisory Board members meet with representative directors to the extent possible to exchange opinions pertaining to business operations, apart from business reports, as well as otherwise foster communication.

-- Corporate auditors periodically exchange opinions with independent auditors and the Internal Audit Department.
+- Audit & Supervisory Board members periodically exchange opinions with independent auditors and the Internal Audit Department.

-- When corporate auditors issue requests for advance payments or reimbursement of expenses connected with the execution of their duties, the requests are promptly processed and granted unless those expenses are deemed unnecessary in regard to the corporate auditors’ performance of duties.
+- When Audit & Supervisory Board members issue requests for advance payments or reimbursement of expenses connected with the execution of their duties, the requests are promptly processed and granted unless those expenses are deemed unnecessary in regard to the Audit & Supervisory Board members’ performance of duties.

 Eliminating antisocial forces: Fundamental Concepts and Steps in Place